 - Smalls, Irene.
 My Nana and Me – African American

-*Album has photos of grandparents with an invitation for the family to add a photo
+- Artifact: Photo album (add several photos of grandparents with an invitation for the family to draw a picture or add a photo of their grandparents)

 - Ada, Alma Flor.
 I Love Saturdays y domingos – Mexican Am.